 How to Layer Your Skincare Products

 The order in which we layer our products is as important as the product themselves.
-The general idea is, active ingredients go on first in the regimen, then you seal it all in with richer formulas like your moisturizer.
+The general idea is that active ingredients go on first in the regimen, then you seal it all in with richer formulas like your moisturizer.

-A good rule of thumb is to apply based on consistency, which would mean to go from thinner, watery products to thicker emollients.
+A good rule of thumb is to apply based on consistency, which would mean going from thinner, watery products to thicker emollients.
 It’s possible that applying a thicker, richer formula first could deter the thinner ones from being absorbed into the skin's layers.

 Ingredient Combinations to Pair and Which To Avoid